Gordi33/Hypercycle/README.md

 Player's survival' i.e., **staying in the game** represents an introduction to the principle of **Time-on-device-Players vs. Gamblers**, one important indicator of describing players, their preferences and their behaviour.

- - Part 3: Compute for one to eight dices the survival distributions i.e., **player's death occurance** and their KPIs.
+ - Part 3: Compute for one to eight dices the survival distributions i.e., **player's death occurrence** and their KPIs.
  - Part 4: Visualise and plot the results.

 ---

 ### [**Distribution computation in C# accessed via REST-API for multiple events having multiple weighted outcomes**](https://nbviewer.jupyter.org/github/Gordi33/The-Laws-of-the-Game/blob/master/DistributionComputation.ipynb)

-Computing the distribution allows to modell **game design' specific payout-profiles**.
+Computing the distribution allows to model **game design' specific payout-profiles**.
 Deriving a general formula allows to determine the exact distribution on equally-distributed outcomes.
-A cylce-evaluation further allows to consider weighted-outcomes.
+A cycle-evaluation further allows to consider weighted-outcomes.

  - Part 3: Deriving a general formula for a fixed number of equally-distributed outcomes for each event.
 Creating a game specific payout for events having equally-distributed outcomes based on the distribution.
  - Part 4: Cycle evaluation for a fixed number of events with weighted-outcomes in **C# accessed via REST-API**.
-Assuming different szenarios for the weights and creating a game specific payouts based on the computed distribution.
+Assuming different scenarios for the weights and creating a game specific payouts based on the computed distribution.
- - Part 5: RTP'impact of the different szenarios for increased volatility on the weights.
+ - Part 5: RTP' impact of the different scenarios for increased volatility on the weights.

 ---